 Screen time can be a lifesaver for bilingual parents, but finding high-quality programming can be a challenge- especially for kids 0-7.
 PBS Kids Spanish is the perfect solution, and this post will tell you how to access it easily.

 I love to use television in Spanish as a transition between English and Spanish time at home.
-We have a Google Chromecast plugged into the television closest to the kitchen, and during kitchen clean up, I’ll often let the girls pick one episode to watch before we transition to storytime and bath time.
+We have a Google Chromecast plugged into the television closest to the kitchen, and during kitchen clean-up, I’ll often let the girls pick an episode of something to watch before we transition to storytime and bath time.

 PBS Kids Spanish Shows

 The shows offered on PBS Kids Spanish are the following:

 - Peg + Cat

 You can subscribe to PBS Kids Spanish via Amazon.

 What you will do is go to this page and subscribe to the PBS Kids channel on Amazon.
 You’ll get a 7 day free trial for the channel, and then you will pay an additional fee of $4.99 per month.
 The proceeds go to support public television nationwide, which I love.

 We have kept the channel for quite a while because the girls like to watch their favorite shows over and over.
 If you kids have a KindleFire kids tablet then they can watch PBS Kids Spanish on their own devices too.

 What we do is have a Google Chromecast or AppleTV stick on the tv and I just transfer the shows over from the app on my phone to the TV to make it super easy for me.